Unscheduled – The Benefits of Free Time in a COVID-19 World

 I’ve written about the benefits of being out in nature.
-Marc has spent the past 9 months hiking both locally and out of town.
+Marc has spent time hiking both locally and out of town.
 He has learned to read a map, plot a route, and enjoys eating his lunch in the great outdoors.
 He has gone to see Christmas lights and walked near the airport to see the planes take off, one his interests.
-We’ll be getting him some spikes for his boots to continue winter hiking.
-He enjoys seeing birds and walking in nature expands his passion for documentaries and reading material about the natural world.
+We got him some spikes for his boots to continue winter hiking.
+He enjoys seeing birds and walking in nature, expanding his passion for documentaries and reading material about the natural world.

 Unscheduled time allows for discovery, exploration and learning at one’s own pace.
 I have been grateful for this time to slow down and allow for a quieter, slower pace for personal growth.
 How has your family benefited from this break from the busy pre-pandemic world?
 Do you have a new routine, skill, or activity?

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.